 After submitting the request form, you will receive a response from a library staff member with an estimated print time, cost, and print date for your approval within 24 hours.
 (Please note this may vary during busier print times)

-The printers are to be used for academic purposes only.
+Printing for academic purposes takes priority.
 Example of academic purposes include prototyping objects, creating educational tools, or designing products for a thesis or capstone course.
+While prototypes will be printed, the Library cannot print multiple copies of objects that will be sold commercially.

 Printer use is limited to current students, faculty, and staff associated the University of Ontario Institute of Technology and Durham College.